 The Eggtimer Quantum was designed with 2S/7.4V LiPo batteries in mind.
 The Quantum uses about 85 mA of current, so we recommend that you use a battery with at least 300 mAH of capacity.
-That will give you about 3 hours of power, which should be enough for almost all flights.
+That will give you about 4 hours of power, which should be enough for almost all flights.
 Bigger is better.
-You CAN use a smaller LiPo battery, just remember that the run-time will be less, so if you put a 200 mAH battery in your AV bay and it sits on the pad for two hours, you may have an unpleasant surprise if your battery runs down before your flight.
+You CAN use a smaller LiPo battery, just remember that the run-time will be less, so if you put a 100 mAH battery in your AV bay and it sits on the pad for two hours, you may have an unpleasant surprise if your battery runs down before your flight.
 Fortunately, it's easy to monitor the battery voltage of your Quantum, so this shouldn't happen.

 Regarding the battery voltage monitor, we recommend that if you're using a LiPo battery you don't fly if the battery voltage registers under 3.5V per cell, i.e. 7.0V for a 2S LiPo.
-3.7V is the nominal rated output voltage, but the reality is that a fully-charged LiPo cell will read 4.2V or near.
+3.7V is the nominal rated output voltage per cell, but the reality is that a fully-charged LiPo cell will read 4.2V or near.
 That's a lot of leeway, so if it's already drained down that far before you fly it may end up going dead (below 3.0V) if you have to spend a lot of time looking for your rocket.
 As always, the best policy is to charge your batteries completely before each flight, and/or use a fresh battery.

 Note: We strongly recommend that you do NOT use a 9V alkaline battery with your Quantum.
-Most 9V alkaline batteries are only good for 100 mAH, so you may get less than 60 minutes of use out of one.
+Most 9V alkaline batteries do not have the capacity to power a relatively high-current device like a Quantum.
 We realize that they ARE easy to get and they ARE convenient because you don't have to mess with charging them, but having an expensive rocket lawn-dart into the ground because of a weak battery is not something we like to see.